Abhiggh/growpido-track-b/README.md

 # Growpido Prospect to Diagnostic

-**Evidence-first Track B prototype for the September 2026 Growpido build task.**

 Growpido Prospect to Diagnostic turns a public LinkedIn profile into a structured, source-backed founder diagnostic.
 The workflow is designed around evidence quality, conservative verification, explicit human approval, and controlled usage limits.

 ## Overview